 20. Method Problem Positive Evaluation X Situation Researchers discovered in the 1970s that virus-infected caterpillars could kill parasitoid wasp larvae using an unknown viral protein.
-Background 21. Х x 1.
-X 2 Alternative Method In the new study, Herrero and contedgues identified PKF as wasp-killing proteins.
+Background 21. x x 1.
+X 2 Alternative Method In the new study, Herrero and colleagues identified PKF as wasp-killing proteins.
 The team infected moth caterpillars with one of three insect viruses that carry the genetic blueprints to make the proteins.
-Then the researchers either allowed wasps to lay their eggs in the caterpillars or exposed wasp larvae to hemolymph - the insect equivalent of blood - from infected equipality.
-Main Event 22. x Problem Positive Evaluation Particular Situation Alternative Method Virus-infected caterpillars were poor hosts of the parasitoid wasp Cotesia Kariya; most young wasps died Main Event 23. х Problem 1.
-Positive Evaluation 2 X. Positive Eval.
+Then the researchers either allowed wasps to lay their eggs in the caterpillars or exposed wasp larvae to hemolymph - the insect equivalent of blood - from infected caterpillars Main Event 22. x Problem Positive Evaluation Particular Situation Alternative Virus-infected caterpillars were poor hosts of the parasitoid wasp Cotesia Kariya; most young wasps died before they had the chance to emerge from the caterpillars into the world.
+Hemolymph from infected caterpillars was also an efficient killer of wasp larvae, typically destroying more than 90 percent of offspring.
+Main Event 23. х Problem Positive Evaluation X. Positive Eval.
 C. Kariya wasp larvae also didn't survive in caterpillars, including the beet armyworm (Spodoptera exigua), that make their own PKF.
 Main Event 24.
 Problem Method 1.
 X 2.
 X Negative Eval.
 When the researchers blocked the genes for the proteins in these caterpillars, the wasps lived, 25.
 Partially Positive Solution Partially Negative Solution Solution Partially Positive Result Positive Eval. a sign that the proteins are key for the caterpillars' defenses.
 26. Partially Neg.
 Result Partially Positive Result 1.
 Possible Negative Result 2.
 X Result Some parasitoid wasps, including Meteorus pulchricornis, weren't affected by PKF from the viruses and also beet armyworms, allowing the wasp offspring to thrive inside caterpillars.
-Main Event 27. х х 1.
+Main Event 27. x х 1.
 X 2.
 X х That finding suggests that the wasp-fighting ability is species-specific, says Elisabeth Herniou, an insect virologist at CNRS and the University of Tours in France who was not involved in the work.
 Comment 28. х х 1.
 X 2.
 X х Pinpointing why some wasps aren't susceptible could reveal the details of a long-held evolutionary battle between all three types of organisms.
 Expectation 29. х х 1.
 X 2.
 X х The study highlights that "single genes can interfere with the outcome of [these] interactions," Herniou says.
 "One virus may have this gene and the other virus doesn't have it," and that can change what happens when virus, caterpillar and parasitoid all collide.
 Consequences